psychowico/AlcarinGameplayServer/README.rst

     cd my/dir/alcarin-cacher
     npm install

-When packages installtion is complete you can run project by:
+When packages installation is complete you can run project by:

 .. code-block:: bash